She had to shut down her business.

 Found this article helpful?

-Find more golden nuggets to level up your marketing and stay ahead of the curve by signing up for The Onli Marketing Newsletter (FREE).
+Find more golden nuggets to level up your marketing and stay ahead of the curve by signing up for The Marketing Fundamentals Newsletter (FREE).